Opkill Rat Pack Poison 300g (Professional Choice Blocks 15 x 20g)

 This product contains a palatable wax block, combined with a powerful concentration of Bromadiolone poison at the maximum strength of bromadiolone0.0025% w/w and denatonium benzoate 0.001% w/w.
 These Rodent Blocks are a highly effective rodent killer, which leads the way against many other baits on the market.

-This bait is classified as a single-feed poison, which means that unlike many other baits on the market, this poison is specifically designed to deliver a lethal dose of poison to a rodent from only one feed.
+This bait is classified as a Multi-feed poison meaning that unlike many other baits on the market this poison is specifically designed to deliver a lethal dose of poison to a rodent through a process of several feeds.
+As a consequence this increases the kill rate and encourages other rodents to feast!

 These easy-to-use pre-formed blocks simply fit onto rods for housing in our durable bait stations, which are specifically designed for this purpose.
 This ensures that the bait remains secure, avoiding contact with non-target species, as well as pets and children.